Chrico/wp-fields/README.md

 ---

 ## Creating elements
-To save writing and creating objects by hand, you can use the `ElementFactory` to create elements via specification.
+To work later in view with Elements, you have first to create the Element itself.
 There are by default 3 different types of Elements:

 - `Element` - the default implementation with attributes, labels and errors.
 - `ChoiceElement` - extends the `Element` and allows us to set and get choices.